 The Missionaries of La Salette are a vibrant and active community with parishes and shrines in eleven states and twenty countries around the world.
 We are excited to share the La Salette Vision, given by Mary, serving the Church well and bringing our charism of reconciliation in many different ways to all we meet, including through La Salette events.

 Fr.
-John Sullivan, M.S.
+Joe Everton, M.S.

 Meet a La Salette